64b0-16/64b0-16.github.io/README.md

 **ERASERHEADS**

 -Eraserheads (sometimes stylized as ERASƎRHEADS or ƎRASƎRHƎADS) are a Filipino alternative rock band formed in 1989.
 With a line-up comprising Ely Buendia, Buddy Zabala, Marcus Adoro, and Raimund Marasigan, the band became one of the most influential and successful in the history of Filipino music.
-Often dubbed as =="The Beatles of the Philippines"==
+Often dubbed as **"The Beatles of the Philippines"**

 ![image](https://user-images.githubusercontent.com/118244660/202374030-96e6a848-f36e-4868-8bf4-1c08fda0c2bb.png)